-I can simply reply through the mail, but I thought it could be a good article for my website too :).
-Child Theme allows you to customize a WordPress parent theme without compromising the theme updates.
+Child Theme allows you to customize the functionality of the parent theme without compromising the theme updates.
 Earlier, you can’t update a theme without losing its customization.

 So if there is a security update of the theme, then it is necessary to update it.
 But at the same time, you’ll lose all the changes made to the theme.